njerimaureen182/Node.js/README.md

 # Node.js

-Snippets
+Currently ongoing

-# What I learnt
+# What I have learnt

 1. How to download and install Node.js on Windows.
 2. How to execute JavaScript on the browser.